Friday, 30 July 2021

 Next

-the PCF8574 IC's are setup and initialized to communicate on the I2C bus using the arduino wire library.
+the PCF8574 IC's are setup and initialized to communicate on the I2C bus using the Arduino wire library.

 This snippet of code shows the first two filters in the cascading block of eight.